neo4j-contrib/spatial/README.md

 Building
 --------

 The simplest way to build Neo4j Spatial is by using maven.
-Just clone the git repository and run 'mvn install'.
+Just clone the git repository and run

+  mvn install

 This will download all dependencies, compiled the library, run the tests and install the artifact in your local repository.
 The main dependencies are:

 * Neo4j 1.3M02 (at the time of writing, with trunk build of 0.4-SNAPSHOT)